 Pennsylvania's highest-in-nation gas tax going up again

+The price to fill 'er up is going up in Pennsylvania.
 Starting Sunday, the nation's highest gas tax will increase by another 8 cents per gallon.
-An analyst tells the Times-Tribune of Scranton that gas stations will almost certainly pass along the increase to motorists.

 Comments